Plug into events

 // index.js

-// Example showing how to use `Array.forEach()`.
+// Example of how to use `Array.forEach()`.

-// VALID EXAMPLE: please use this instead.
+// VALID EXAMPLE: please use this.

 // This callback will be awaited.